 Sign in to the Azure portal and create an Azure Storage account following the steps documented here.

 Once deployment is complete, navigate to the storage account and select Shared access signature.
 Select Service, Container, and Object for the Allowed resource types.
 Then select Generate SAS and connection string.
 Copy the SAS token and keep it available since we use it later.

 Select the storage account Containers page and create a new Container.

 Copy the URL field and keep it handy.
 We need it later along with the SAS token from the earlier step.

 - In the Azure portal, create an Azure Key Vault resource.

-- Select the Azure Key Vault you created above and then select Secrets.
+- Select the Azure Key Vault you created in the earlier step and then select Secrets.